cruzgodar/lapsa/README.md

 Many of Lapsa's methods can be called directly.
 They can be used to tweak the default behavior in ways the options don't support or completely supplant much of the standard functionality.

-Methods and properties prefixed with an underscore are intended to be private â€“ use and modify at your own risk.
-Listed here are only the methods intended for external use.

 - `exit()`: destroys the slide container, the shelf, and all of the slides, and removes all of the event listeners.
 While Lapsa is not intended to be used as part of a single-page site, this method can help return to a non-presentation state.
 - `nextSlide(skipBuilds = false)`: advances by a single build or an entire slide if `skipBuilds` is `true`.
 Returns a promise that resolves when the animation is complete, and has no effect if an animation is currently playing, if the table view is open, or if there are no further builds/slides.
 When moving to the next slide, it begins at the initial build state.
 - `previousSlide(skipBuilds = false)`: identical to `nextSlide`, but moves back by one build or slide instead.
 When moving to the previous slide, it begins at the final build state.